 Are There Drawbacks to the Contingent Fee Billing Method?

-Not All Legal Matters Rely on Contingent Fees
+Not All Legal Services Rely on Contingent Fees

 In addition to personal injury cases, other types of claims involving a lawyer working on a contingent fee include workers’ compensation claims, wrongful death claims, and some matters involving employment law.